H1+H2 Kohlmais gondola

 - Montelino’s Adventure Path, Deer Feeding & Water Playground

-- Monti-Trail and Panorama-Trail (bike trails for beginners)
+- Monti-Line and Panorama-Line (bike trails for beginners)

 - Wurzel-Trail (single trail and connection to Bikepark Leogang)

 Daily, 9.00 am to 4.15 pm

 Last ascent: Hiker: 4.00 pm, Biker: 4.15 pm

 Last descent: 4.15 pm